 Let’s look closer at CMAs, as well as some other methods commonly used to assess home value, so that you won’t feel awkward or nervous about asking for one, even at no cost.

 How much does a comparative market analysis cost?

 Some agents charge from $100 to $200 for a CMA, says George Herring, a top real estate agent and single-family homes expert serving the Dallas, Texas, area.
 But Herring doesn’t charge anything.
 In fact, many agents advertise free CMAs as part of their marketing.
 Some agents will even include CMAs when they mail out fliers to certain subdivisions on a regular basis to drum up business.

 “I do free CMAs for people all the time,” says Herring.

-In addition to square footage and the number of bedrooms and baths, a CMA will include any amenities the comparable properties have, such as a swimming pool, as well as any less-tangible factors such as whether a home is close to noisy streets.
+In addition to square footage and the number of bedrooms and baths, a CMA will include any amenities or features the comparable properties have, such as a swimming pool, as well as any less-tangible factors, such as whether a home is close to noisy streets.

 - The MLS number

 - Number of bedrooms and bathrooms